Female Athlete Summit

 Dr. Ayala is a licensed doctor of psychology at Premeir Sport Psychology.
 She completed her undergraduate degree in Psychology and Women’s Studies from St. Catherine University, followed by her doctoral degree in Counseling Psychology from the University at Albany in Albany, New York.
 She has worked with athletes in college counseling, career counseling, medical education, inpatient psychiatry, and community mental health over the past several years.
 In addition to her work at Premier Sport, she serves as a core faculty member at Saint Mary’s University of Minnesota, where she teaches Applied Sport Psychology at the doctoral level, supervises dissertation research, and mentors psychologists-in-training.

 Dr. Ayala participated in track, cross country, basketball, and volleyball as a high school student in Wisconsin.
 She began running in graduate school, which led to her participation in triathlon and other endurance sports.
 She has completed ten marathons, seven half-distance triathlons (70.3 miles), and one full-distance triathlon (140.6 miles).
 Currently, Dr. Ayala is a member of a women’s cycling team in Minneapolis and competes in road, gravel, and cyclocross races.
-She claimed a top 10 finish in the Dirty Kanza 100 mile gravel race in 2017, and completed the Dirty Kanza 200 mile endurance event in 2018.
+She claimed a top 10 finish in the Dirty Kanza 100 mile gravel race in 2017, is a two time Dirty Kanza 200 Finisher, and is ranked 6th in the state in criterium racing.
 Dr. Ayala has previously volunteered for a couch-to-5k program for domestic violence survivors in Upstate New York, and is committed to introducing more women to the benefits of sport.

 Dr. Molly King